No one is safe…

 Consider the label “American”.
 When we talk about “Americans” we treat more than 300 million people as if they are all the same, completely ignoring the diversity of all those people.

 The same applies to labels like “eating disorder”, “bipolar disorder”.
-When using these labels, the risk exists that you ignore the client’s characterises that contribute to his unique identity and circumstances.
+When using these labels, the risk exists that you ignore the client’s characteristics that contribute to his unique identity and circumstances.

 This may lead us to generalise clients, fail to see their unique identity, history and strengths and thereby severely ignore their unique nature and unique potential for growth.